Head Coach Mike Curran

-Before his time with the Blue Jays, he was the head coach at Washington Union High School in Fresno, CA. He helped turn a school with several former NBA players from a "basketball school" to a "baseball school."
+Before his time with Fresno State, he was the head coach at Washington Union High School in Fresno, CA. He helped turn a school with several former NBA players from a "basketball school" into a "baseball school."
 Back-to-back CIF-CS Valley Championships (2009 and ’10), a State Championship (2009), and back-to-back-to-back seasons of setting the 118-year old school’s record for wins in a season, highlighted the Panther's incredible run.
 In addition to the back-to-back CIF-CS Valley titles and the State Championship, Washington Union capped off his six years at the helm with a 109-25 record in his last four seasons there (highlighted by the 2009 teams' 32-3 record, the most wins of any team in all of California that year).
 While at WUHS, Coach Curran also spent 2010 scouting for the Toronto Blue Jays as an associate scout for Area Scout Blake Crosby.

 Coach Curran graduated from California Lutheran University in Thousand Oaks in 1996.
 While earning his undergraduate degree there, he played four years for the Kingsmen baseball program.
 The dominating performances put up by the Kingsmen in those four years began a great baseball tradition at the school that still lives today.
 From 1992-95, Coach Curran played on teams that went a combined 129-39 while winning three conference championships.
 Additionally, the Kingsmen made four straight trips to the NCAA Playoffs, held the nation’s #1 ranking in ’92 and ’93 and went the NCAA College World Series both years.
 The 1992 team finished with a record of 43-6 and came within two outs of winning the national championship.
 Although a Division III school, the Kingsmen knocked off Division I foes San Diego State, Cal-State Northridge, and Cal Poly-SLO during the run.

 Coach Curran teaches full-time at Ohlone College and has two Masters Degrees.
 He is married and currently resides in the Bay Area with his wife, Stephanie.
 The couple has three sons, Michael (13), and Matthew (10), and Maximilian (6), and a daughter, Mena (1).